opentelekomcloud-infra/api-monitoring/README.md

  - executor - host running jobs and telegraf (for metrics forwarding)
  - influxdb - an InfluxDB instance as a TimeSeries DB
  - grafana - instance of Grafana, which shows gathered metrics

+### Prerequisites

+ - ansible - should be at least 2.8.1
+ - python3-openstacksdk - should be at least 0.26.x

 ### Inventory